RayWang0328/Colby-Trash-App/README.md

 ## Deployment

-Alternatively, the app can be deployed as a web app on a website.
+Alternatively, the app can be deployed as a web app.
 This will cost money, but it can be accessed anywhere.

 Docker Image: 🐋
 ```javascript
   rayw03/trash-app
 ```
+This is easily achieved through [Paperspace](https://www.paperspace.com).
+Make an account, create a project, then create a Deployment.

+In the deployment menu, select one of the GPUs as your machine type.
+Have Image be `rayw03/trash-app` and port be `8000`.
+Click `Deploy` and you're done!

+If you want to shut it down, changed Enabled from `True` to `False`.

 ## Demo